bparanj/crystal/computer/basics/benchmark.md

      - Hardinfo: A system profiler and benchmark tool for Linux.
      - UnixBench: A widely used benchmark suite for Unix-like systems.
      - Geekbench: A cross-platform benchmark tool that measures CPU and memory performance.
-   - Consider including tests for CPU performance, memory speed, disk I/O, and graphics performance, depending on the intended use of the laptops.
+   - Consider  tests for CPU performance, memory speed, disk I/O, and graphics performance, depending on the intended use of the laptops.

 3. Establish a testing methodology:
    - Develop a consistent and repeatable testing methodology to ensure fair and accurate benchmarking across different laptop models.